vinaykumarkv/Hate_Speech_Detection_API/README.md

 - Good enough for many casual or prototype use cases
 - Fast response times even on low-end hardware

+run api with : you may replace main with file where your api code is present

+    uvicorn main:app --reload

 If you later need much higher accuracy (especially for subtle hate speech), you can replace the VADER part with a fine-tuned transformer model — but that's a bigger step and not needed for most simple applications.

 Feel free to start with this version and tweak it as your needs evolve!